marcoevang/camilladsp-setrate/README.md

 - Capture devices other than *USB gadgets* may not provide the necessary information on sample rate change.
 - If using a capture device other than the *USB gadget*, you may need to change the `ALSA_CONTROL_NAME` constant value in the `setrate.h` file according to the name of the alsa control.
-- If your _CamillaDSP_ configuration is big, you may need to increase the size of the message buffer by updating the `BUFLEN` constant value in the `setrate.h` file.
+- ***camilladsp-setrate*** can handle *CamillaDSP* configuration files of a maximum size of about 16 KBytes.
+If the size of your configuration file is larger than this, you need to increase the size of the message buffer by updating the `MAX_PAYLOAD_SIZE` constant value in the `setrate.h` file.

 - ***camilladsp-setrate***  works with all released versions of CamillaDSP.